aabails/abailey-Hugo/content/counselling.md

 ---
 title: "Counselling"
-description: "Trauma-informed, solution-focused counselling for youth and adults in Greater Victoria.
-Person-centred, SFBT, Narrative, CBT/ERP, and Family Systems."
+description: "Trauma-informed, solution-focused counselling for youth and adults in Greater Victoria."
-slug: "counselling"
 draft: false
 ---